-- 1. Be at least 18 years old; - 2.
-Have a GED or high school diploma; - 3.
-Be certified by the DDA to demonstrate core competency related to self-determination, consumer directed services and service systems (generic and government-sponsored) for individuals with disabilities and effective staff management strategies; - 4.
-Complete required orientation and training designated by DDA including the Policy on Reportable Incidents and Investigations (PORII) and support broker trainings; - 5.
-Complete necessary pre/in-service training based on person-specific information (including preferences, positive behavior supports, when needed, and disability-specific information as noted in the Person-Centered Plan and DDA required training prior to service delivery; - 6.
-Possess current first aid and CPR certification; - 7.
-Pass a criminal background investigation and any other required background checks and credentials verifications as provided in Appendix C-2-a;
+3. Be certified by the DDA to demonstrate core competency related to self-determination, consumer directed services and service systems (generic and government-sponsored) for individuals with disabilities and effective staff management strategies;

+4. Complete required orientation and training designated by DDA including the Policy on Reportable Incidents and Investigations (PORII) and support broker trainings;

+5. Complete necessary pre/in-service training based on person-specific information (including preferences, positive behavior supports, when needed, and disability-specific information as noted in the Person-Centered Plan and DDA required training prior to service delivery;

+7. Pass a criminal background investigation and any other required background checks and credentials verifications as provided in Appendix C-2-a;

-- 8. Complete necessary pre/in-service training based on the Person-Centered Plan; - 9.
-Complete the new DDA required training by July 1, 2019 or sooner.
-After July 1, 2019, all new hires must complete the DDA required training prior to service delivery; - 10.
-Possess a valid driver's license, if the operation of a vehicle is necessary to provide services; and - 11.
-Have automobile insurance for all automobiles that are owned, leased, and/or hired and used in the provision of services.
+8. Complete necessary pre/in-service training based on the Person-Centered Plan;

+9. Complete the new DDA required training by July 1, 2019 or sooner.
+After July 1, 2019, all new hires must complete the DDA required training prior to service delivery;

+10. Possess a valid driver's license, if the operation of a vehicle is necessary to provide services; and

+11. Have automobile insurance for all automobiles that are owned, leased, and/or hired and used in the provision of services.

-- 1. FMS provider, as described in Appendix E - 2.
-Support Broker Agency for individual staff members' certifications and training
+1. FMS provider, as described in Appendix E

+2. Support Broker Agency for individual staff members' certifications and training

-- 1. FMS provider prior to service delivery - 2.
-Provider prior to service delivery and annually thereafter
+1. FMS provider - prior to service delivery

+2. Provider - prior to service delivery and annually thereafter